Military band: History

 Military band instruments such as fife, drum, and bugle were historically used to communicate orders to soldiers in battle.

 11th century book Diwan Lughat al-Turk mentions a prototype of the Mehtaran, as a "nevbet", Turkish military band tradition.
 Bands were formed by soldiers.
 17th century traveler Evliya Çelebi noted that the Ottoman Empire had 40 guilds of musicians in the 1670s Istanbul.
 Ottoman military bands influenced European equivalents.
 Each regiment in the British Army maintained its own military band.
 Until 1749 bandsmen were civilians hired at the expense of the colonel commanding a regiment.
 Subsequently, they became regular enlisted men who accompanied the unit on active service to provide morale enhancing music on the battlefield or, from the late nineteenth century on, to act as stretcher bearers.
 Instruments during the 18th century included fifes, drums, the oboe (hautbois), French horn, clarinet and bassoon.
 Drummers summoned men from their farms and ranches to muster for duty.
 In the chaotic environment of the battlefield, musical instruments were the only means of commanding the men to advance, stand or retire.
 In the mid 19th century each smaller unit had their own fifer and drummer, who sounded the daily routine.
 When units massed for battle a band of musicians was formed for the whole.

 Functions and duties

 Military bands can vary in function and duties based on their specific mission.
 Bands may perform for a variety of reasons such as special events, military parades, military review, military tattoos, public relations, and troop entertainment.
 It may also play a role in boosting the esprit de corps or morale of the entire military, a particular service branch or a specific unit (usually regiment/brigade-sized at least).

 Military bands play ceremonial and marching music, including the national anthems and patriotic songs.
 A concert band's repertoire includes original wind compositions, arrangements of orchestral compositions, light music, popular tunes and concert marches found in standard repertoire.
 Modern-day military musicians often perform a variety of other styles of music in different ensembles, from chamber music to rock and roll.

 Military bands in Africa

+Algeria

+Military bands take place in Algeria.
+The Algerian People's National Army maintains military bands in the country.